neuroticimposter/Daily-Newspaper-using-reactJS/README.md

 Runs the app in development mode.<br>
 Open [http://localhost:3000](http://localhost:3000) to view it in the browser.

-The page will automatically reload if you make changes to the code.<br>
+The page will automatically reload if you make changes to the code THING<br>

 ## `Screenshots of the project`